 Loretta Tatem joined the William Davidson Foundation in 2016 as the executive assistant for Program and Strategy.
-She provides administrative support to the President and CEO and three senior program officers.
+She provides administrative support to three senior program officers.
 This includes complex calendar management, communications support, travel planning, expense reporting, and prioritization and follow up on program and strategy-related issues, among other duties.

 Prior to joining the Foundation, Loretta worked for nearly 14 years at Wayne State University in Detroit.
 From 2009-2016, she held a dual appointment, serving as the executive assistant to the Secretary of the Board of Directors as well as the Vice President for Economic Development.
 From 2002-2009, she worked for successive university presidents as senior administrative specialist to the president and secretary to president.